davidmhuh/readme/README.md

             </p>
         <br>
         <h1 id="credits">Credits</h1>
             Thank you to all the friends and instructors that assisted us on the app!
+We do not support windows 7!
 </div>